-Observed survival rate: The observed survival rate represents the proportion of cancer patients surviving for a specified time interval after diagnosis.
+Observed survival: The observed survival estimate represents the proportion of cancer patients surviving for a specified time interval after diagnosis.
 Note that some of those not surviving died of the given cancer and some died of other causes.

-Relative survival rate: The relative survival rate is calculated using a procedure (Ederer et al., 1961) whereby the observed survival rate is adjusted for expected mortality.
-The relative survival rate approximates the likelihood that a patient cohort will not die from causes associated specifically with the given cancer before some specified time after diagnosis.
-It is always larger than the observed survival rate for the same group of patients.
+Relative percent: The relative survival estimate is calculated using a procedure (Ederer et al., 1961) whereby the observed survival estimate is adjusted for expected mortality.
+The relative survival estimate approximates the likelihood that a patient cohort will not die from causes associated specifically with the given cancer before some specified time after diagnosis.
+It is always larger than the observed survival estimate for the same group of patients.